 Current Management Practices & Policies:

 Local management agencies use visual analysis, rake collection, and sonar analysis to monitor the spread of Hydrilla.
 Chemicals are used to manage Hydrilla verticillata, including copper, diguat, endothall, and fluridone.
 Applying these chemicals can have adverse effects on the lake ecosystem.
-As a lower-impact strategy managers have introduced triploid grass carp (Ctenopharyngodon idella), a species of fish which consumes aquatic plant material including hydrilla.
+As a lower-impact strategy, managers have introduced triploid grass carp (Ctenopharyngodon idella), a species of fish which consumes aquatic plant material including hydrilla.
 Because triploid grass carp are sterile their populations can be controlled after introduction to the ecosystem.

 Decision Support Tools & Benefits: